 When you are looking to select a quality mattress, you need to look for a mattress that allows your spine to relax and come into proper alignment, and something that feels good when you crawl into it.
 You don’t want a mattress that the springs are coming out of, or one that’s dipped in the middle.
 There is a lot of care you can take for your mattress.

 A medium to firm mattress works for most people.
 Find a mattress that allows your spine to relax and then come into proper alignment.
 What you’re looking for here is an adequate support.
 What you don’t want is a mattress that does not support your hips, or sinks in the hip area.
 You want to feel bolstered in the hip area.
 A supportive mattress should feel comfortable at the various pressure points located throughout the body; the head, shoulders, hips, and knees.

-Pillows often elevate your neck and head too much and this can put undue pressure on the cervical part of the spine.
+Pillows often elevate your neck and head too much and this can put undue pressure on the spine.
 It can also cut off important airwaves while you sleep.
 If you are going to use a pillow, there are a few things that you should note.